-WHO FARTS THE MOST OFTEN AND WHY?
-Talk to any group of women who live with men and you will hear a general list of, ahem, observations on the general demeanor and behavior of those men.
-Common observations include an attraction to spectator sports, especially if they are on television and accompanied by beer and chips; when given a few days off from work, there is a tendency towards a disheveled appearance that often borders on slothfulness; a propensity towards nose-picking; a revolting taste for porn; etc. 1
+WHO FARTS MOST AND WHY?
+Talk to any group of women who live with men and you will hear a list of, ahem, observations on the general demeanor and behavior of those men.
+The most common observation is an obsessive attraction to spectator sports—especially if they are on television—accompanied by beer and chips.

 Always with the farts!

 Fart, a once-crude word for flatulence, is now so commonly used that whatever crudeness once assigned to its use in decent company seems absurd in hindsight.
-The word flatulence—itself a rather funny word—refers to the passing of gas from the intestines through the rectum.
+Synonymous with flatulence—itself a rather funny word—it refers to the passing of gas from the intestines through the rectum.

 Merriam-Webster Online is so cautious in defining flatulent that it’s almost a useless definition: “marked by or affected with gas generated in the intestine or stomach.”

-I searched for a funny image of a man making wind but I could not resist this photo!
-And the phrase “making wind” calls to mind a bit of sage advice that Neal, Charles, and Mary Alice received from their maternal Gramma (who we insisted on calling Vera for reasons none of us can remember): “Where ere ye be, let your wind flow free.”
-To which I can only say, “Amen.”
+I searched for a funny image of a man breaking wind but could’t resist this photo when I found it!
+And it calls to mind a bit of sage advice that I received from my Gramma: “Where ere ye be, let your wind flow free.”

 How much gas each individual passes varies based on genes and diet, although other health issues may play a part in one’s gas build-up, including certain prescription drugs.
 Whatever the final make-up is, according to women, we men out-fart them by a considerable margin!